Textile

-What is "Top dyed" - Definition & Explanation
+What is "Top Dyed" - Definition & Explanation

-Last Updated on: 25-Mar-2023 (1 year, 2 months, 20 days ago)
+Last Updated on: 15-Sep-2024 (1 year, 7 months, 20 days ago)

 Top dyed is a textile coloring technique that involves dyeing the upper layer or surface of a fabric while leaving the inner layers undyed.
 This process allows for unique and intricate color effects, with the fabric retaining its natural appearance on the reverse side.
 Top dyed fabrics find extensive use in various industries, such as fashion, home furnishings, and automotive textiles.
 In this explanation, we will delve into the process of top dyeing, its advantages, and highlight some of the prominent users and manufacturers of top dyed textiles.